dstroot/express-loggly/README.md

 #### immediate

-Write log line on request instead of response.
+Write logs on request instead of response.
 This means that a requests will be logged even if the server crashes, but data from the response cannot be logged (like the response code).
-Looks like this:
+Use like this:

 ```js
 app.use(logger({